shreifquraish/shreifquraish/README.md

 | 🌐 **Web Designer** | Responsive, modern, and creative websites |
 | 📱 **Mobile Designer** | Clean UI/UX for iOS & Android apps (Figma + Flutter/React Native) |

-> *“Design is not just what it looks like.
-Design is how it works.” — Steve Jobs*
+> *"Design is not just what it looks like.
+Design is how it works." — Steve Jobs*

 <br />